Vespa 946: Technique and design

 The 3-valve single-shaft distribution allows optimizing the inlet of the fuel-air mixture and the outlet of the exhaust gases, as well as mounting the spark plug in an optimal position, improving the thermal efficiency in combustion and at the same time ensuring optimal cooling of the parts inside the header.
 Bearings have been used for all moving parts in order to reduce internal friction.
 The 3-valve distribution solution compared to the 2-valve one is more effective as it improves intake.
 The performances for the 125 are: maximum power of 8.5 kW at 8250 rpm and maximum torque of 10.7 Nm at 6500 rpm.

 The basic frame is made of welded sheet steel, but some parts and elements such as the front mudguard, handlebars, saddle or side panels are made of aluminum alloy.
 On the rear axle, for the first time, a brand new suspension was used with a single shock absorber with gas spring mounted horizontally with a progressive linkage system.
 In addition, there is the anti-lock braking system ABS and anti-skid traction control (ASR).
 The braking system consists of two discs, of which the front one is 220 mm.

 The circular headlight consists of a single LED element.
 The design of the 946 is based on the historical Vespa models, taking up many elements such as the "low tail" rear part and the "suspended saddle" of the Vespa MP6.
 The saddle itself, the most characteristic element, is hinged on a die-cast aluminum support, covered in pre-waterproofed fabric.

 Production takes place only through the marketing of limited or special editions built in a predefined number of specimens, which are put up for sale on an annual basis.

 In 2016, the international jury of the XXIV Compasso d'Oro awarded the Vespa 946 with an honorable mention, in the "design for mobility" category.

+In 2025, a limited edition of 888 units, titled 946 Snake, was launched to commemorate the Year of the Snake in the lunar calendar.